root-project/root/README/ReleaseNotes/v606/index.md

 Improve the algorithm to compute the lower limit of an axis in log scale when its real lower limit is 0.
 The problem was reported in ROOT-7414.

+Using the `COL` option with histograms having some negative bins; the empty bins (containing 0) are drawn.
+In some cases one wants to not draw empty bins (containing 0) of histograms having a negative minimum.
+The option `1`, used with the option `COL`, allows to do that.

 ### TTeXDump

 From Dmitry Kalinkin (via github): Fix file corruption in TTeXDump::DrawPolyMarker`